louis-lau/DuckyAPI/README.md

 -H "Content-Type: application/json" \
 -d "{\"username\":\"johndoe\",\"password\":\"supersecret\",\"packageId\":\"5d49e11f600a423ffc0b1297\"}"
 ```
+**Note:** The normal user created here (👆) is what you would use for the rest of the endpoints, or to log in to DuckyPanel.

 Visit http://localhost:3000/swagger for the rest of the API documentation.
 You can also try it out live on swagger.
 If you want to do something cooler than staring at JSON you can now try configuring [DuckyPanel](https://github.com/louis-lau/DuckyPanel).